hashicorp/terraform/website/source/docs/providers/google/r/compute_target_pool.html.markdown

 * `description` - (Optional) Textual description field.

 * `failover_ratio` - (Optional) Ratio (0 to 1) of failed nodes before using the
   backup pool (which must also be set).
-This is currently not implemented, see issue \#594.

 * `health_checks` - (Optional) List of zero or one healthcheck names.